manuhal/blog-app/README.md

 # Blog App
-Just a simple blog-app with django
+Just a simple blog-app with Django 2